Laleh-S/project-2-Laleh/README.md

 - React
 - Git

-## Aproach
+## Approach

-Inspired by the Rick & Morty TV series.
+We decided to randomly generate a character from the TV show and display the character on the page with details about that particular character as well as their image.

 We used the react-router-dom Link elements to specify different genders.
 We used the following API link to fetch our data https://rickandmortyapi.com .

 I was responsible for the Character.js page.
-To make the code more readable, I used destructuring props to display the data on the page.
+I used the data from the response and used destructuring props to display the data on the page.
 For styling we used mostly Bulma as well as some CSS.

 ## Timeline
 - Day 1 Whiteboarding